Manila seeks clarification on Chinese fishing rules in South China Sea

 Hainan officials were not immediately available to comment but Foreign Ministry spokeswoman Hua Chunying said regulating the use of China’s marine resources was a normal practice.

-“The goal is to strengthen the security of fisheries resources and to openly and reasonably utilize and protect fisheries resources,” Hua said at a regular news briefing when asked about the rules.
+“The goal is to strengthen the security of fisheries resources and to openly and reasonably utilise and protect fisheries resources,” Hua said at a regular news briefing when asked about the rules.

 CHINA‘S TIES WITH MANILA STRAINED